jeffreycwitt/hn202/docs/class-8.md

 (An analogous example might be: what side of the road should we drive on?
 Well the Quran doesn't tell us, but people in this region have always been driving on the right, so let's keep doing that.)

-And in our example, we could use local, non-muslim, people to avoid political problems arising from the proscribed islamic practice.
+And in our example, we could use local, non-muslim, people to avoid political problems arising from the proscribed Islamic practice.

 </div>
 </div>

-As the number of questions grow, and as the number people convert to Islam, we start to see a diversification of political practices, to the point that idea of a recognizable global islamic community is threatened.
+As the number of questions grow, and as the number people convert to Islam, we start to see a diversification of political practices, to the point that idea of a recognizable global Islamic community is threatened.

-At this point, we might object however: the original islamic community at Medina did not have non-Muslims to help plug political holes.
+At this point, we might object: the original Islamic community at Medina did not have non-Muslims to help plug political holes.
 Nor was there an existing set of local customs and protocols that could answer political questions that arise for various problems.

 <div class="discussion" markdown="1">